artsy/README/playbooks/deployments.md

   by developers who may have to consider how to undo a change or its impact on other systems.
 - _Independent_: Releases should be chunked and sequenced such that any one system can be updated independently of others.
+- _Continuous_: Releases should not require manual involvement by engineers.
+Release increments should be small and tests, builds, migrations, and other safeguards should be sufficient to ensure most releases can be unattended.
 - _Reversible\*_: We should be able to roll back a deploy while keeping the state of the system stable and consistent.
 (This may also include associated changes such as to dependencies or configuration.)
 - _Consistent\*_: Ideally the deployment operation is the same whether a change includes just code, updated